August 2026 skilled migration changes — what is different and who is affected

 Common questions

 • No. It is editorial orientation.
-Confirm thresholds, lists, and dates on official INZ channels.
+Dates, criteria, lists, and thresholds must be confirmed against official material before reliance.

 Structured next steps